orionrobots/ldraw-to-scad/README.md

 ## Usage

-Requires python3, with no external dependancies:
+Requires python3, with no external python dependancies:

     python ldraw-to-scad.py <ldraw file> <scad file>

-Currently it requires the ldraw library in lib/ldraw.
+Currently it requires the ldraw library in lib/ldraw relative to the working directory you run this from.
 It may yet need to honour a setting/environment variable to locate the ldraw library.
 It also (naively) expects the ldraw library filenames to be lowercase.

 ## Testing

-Requires pytest, currently references mock but is unnecessary.
+Install the test-requirements.txt file, then run `pytest .`.

 ## Still missing